-- 7.15 Students should be able to: - identify and describe problems and to work towards their resolution - communicate information, ideas and arguments both orally and in writing - gather and process information from a variety of paper, audiovisual and electronic sources - use digital media effectively as a source of information, a means of communication and as an aid to learning - work with others as part of a team - demonstrate an ability to learn independently.
+7.12 Students should be able to:

+- i identify and describe problems and to work towards their resolution - ii communicate information, ideas and arguments both orally and in writing - iii gather and process information from a variety of paper, audiovisual and electronic sources - iv use digital media effectively as a source of information, a means of communication and as an aid to learning - v work with others as part of a team - vi demonstrate an ability to learn independently.

-Appendix 1: Typical degrees for which the benchmark will be a key reference
+Appendix 1: Typical degrees for which the Subject Benchmark Statement is a key reference

-The benchmark is designed to support undergraduate Honours degrees and integrated Master's degrees in the UK, typically leading to the award of BA, BSc or MLang in England, Wales and Northern Ireland, and to the award of MA in Scotland.
-The degrees for which this Statement will be a primary reference have a wide variety of titles, conveying a predominant focus on the study of Languages, Cultures and Societies.
+The degrees for which this Statement will be a primary reference have a wide variety of titles, conveying a predominant focus on the study of languages, cultures and societies.
 There are five main categories.